josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🫁_oxygen_and_oversight.md

 ---

 ## 🏮 Footer
-*🫁 Oxygen and Oversight — A Clinical Analogy for Governance Titration* is a reflective Polaris node drawing on respiratory medicine to model proportional governance responses.
+*Oxygen and Oversight — A Clinical Analogy for Governance Titration* is a reflective Polaris node drawing on respiratory medicine to model proportional governance responses.
 It advocates context-aware intervention and early-stage calibration to avoid institutional hypercapnia.

-_Last updated: 2025-10-06_
+_Last updated: 2025-10-12_